monadicsystems/okapi/docs/index.md

 ```

 The advantadge of using Endpoints over Matchpoints is that Okapi can
-automatically generate specifications and clients for a server implemented
+automatically generate *Specifications* and *Clients* for a Server implemented
-with Endpoints, but not a server implemented with Matchpoints.
+with Endpoints, but not a Server implemented with Matchpoints.

-On the flip side, a server implemented with Matchpoints will be more
+On the flip side, a Server implemented with Matchpoints will be more
-concise than the same server implemented with Endpoints.
+concise than the same Server implemented with Endpoints.

 ## Endpoint

-An *Endpoint* is an *executable specification* that represents a single endpoint of
+An Endpoint is an *executable specification* representing a single Operation that can be taken against your API.
-your API.

-An Endpoint has 6 fields:
+An Endpoint has 6 fields.

 ```haskell
 data Endpoint p q h b r = Endpoint